gersteinj/intro-to-programming-18/docs/units/01-introduction/1c/PITCHME.md

 ---
 ## Do Now

-1. Sign up for my Repl.it classroom using your school Google account.
+1. Sign up for my Repl.it classrooms using your school Google account.
 2. Try Exercise 1.0
 ---
 Classrooms: